-Instead of having to confront such irresolvable dilemmas, we can point out $' \leftrightarrow '$, $' \Rightarrow '$, and $' \leftrightarrow '$ lies in their deployment in the facilitation of theory development and competition, thus abetting the growth of knowledge.
-(40) These predicates, therefore, are valuable only on functional, pragmatic grounds, and not because they unlock for us any essential properties of the world, or of our knowledge of it.
-In this respect touchstone, in the final analysis, like any other theory, is accounted for as a form of problem-solving social practice.(41) To cast such predicates in any other role is to generate considerable and useless theoretical baggage.
+Instead of having to confront such irresolvable dilemmas, we can point out that the rational function of expressions such as 'D', ' $\equiv$ ', ' $\equiv$ ', ' $\rightarrow$ ', ' $\leftrightarrow$ ',' $\Rightarrow$ ', and ' $\Leftrightarrow$ ' lies in their deployment in the facilitation of theory development and competition, thus abetting the growth of knowledge.
+These predicates, therefore, are valuable only on functional, pragmatic grounds, and not because they unlock for us any essential properties of the world, or of our knowledge of it.
+In this respect touchstone, in the final analysis, like any other theory, is accounted for as a form of problem-solving social practice.
+To cast such predicates in any other role is to generate considerable and useless theoretical baggage.
 It is also, as we have said, to become committed to mistaken views about necessity, in particular the view that there are certain necessary properties.
-Now while, for better or worse, there are several senses in which the word 'necessity' is currently used, (42) for our present purposes we shall distinguish between the Hirstian use of 'necessity' to refer to (logically) necessary properties, and what we shall call 'hypothetical necessity'.
+Now while, for better or worse, there are several senses in which the word 'necessity' is currently used, for our present purposes we shall distinguish between the Hirstian use of 'necessity' to refer to (logically) necessary properties, and what we shall call hypothetical necessity.
 The latter obtains where one sentence in an argument follows deductively validly from some conjunction of preceding sentences.
 The utility of hypothetical necessity depends on it being true that, within the framework provided by some theory or conjunction of theories, we can construct valid arguments.
-This 'necessity' is a semantical predicate attaching to names of statements, such as 'snow is white' in the argument 'if grass is green then snow is white; grass is green; therefore snow is white'.
+Tins necessity is a semantical predicate attaching to names of statements, such as 'snow is white' in the argument 'if grass is green then snow is white; grass is green; therefore snow is white'.
 The predicate 'hypothetically necessary' thus applies univocally to deductively validly inferred statements within any theory.
 Semantically, 'hypothetical necessity' is equivalent to 'logically valid'.
-'9 > 5' is recessary in this sense within the framework of mathematics.
+'9 > 5' is necessary in this sense within the framework of mathematics.
 Demonstrating that it is would oblige us to back up into the axioms or primitives of mathematics.
 Any observation on such a demonstration would constitute a metalinguistic comment on a sequence of statements in the object language, in this case the language of mathematics.
 'Hypothetical necessity' would be used as a predicate in ML, a term used to describe deductive argument within theories.
-Other than 'hypothetical necessity', we would maintain, no necessities are conferred by logic, which, therefore, does not prop up necessary epistemic or ontological properties.
+Other than 'hypothetical necessity', we would maintain, no necessities are conferred by logic, which, therefore, does not prop up necessary epistemic or on to logical properties.

-If there are no such necessary properties, then any theory declaring their existence is not merely false, but systematically distorts any epistemological understanding of our capacities for knowledge - i.e. progressive theory development.
-We may say that such a theory necessitizes a regressive set of epistemic procedures and social relations of theory production and, we should add, of education.
-In short, a theory such as the forms thesis both misapprehends the procedures for understanding the world and the growth of knowledge, and also necessitizes, by proclaiming them as logically necessary, the social relations of a certain division of theoretical labour.
+If there are no such necessary properties, then any theory declaring their existence is not merely false, but systematically distorts any epistemological understanding of our capacities for knowledge - i.e. progressive theory development We may say that such a theory necessitizes a regressive set of epistemic procedures and social relations of theory production and, we should add, of necessitizes, by proclaiming them as logically necessary, the social relations of a certain division of theoretical labour.

 Taken further, this argument would lead into a theory of ideology, in which a central claim would be that ideology, and therefore ideological epistemologies, retard our understanding of the world, and therefore and to that extent prevent us from changing it (solving our problems within it).
 The blockage exists simultaneously in theory and practice, since the process of experiment, a process demanding conceptualization and rational execution, is part of the process of progressive theory development.
-(43)